The ultimate guide to the world's theme parks

 A bid to construct Asia’s largest theme park fell through amid troubling economic times in 1998.
 The land was reclaimed for farm use, with fields of crops overtaking much of the 100 acres designated for the park’s use.
-As such, farmers find their 100-acre field protected by a twenty-five foot castle wall boundary intended as the park’s gates.
-Passing through the steel framework of a never-completed main street, crops are tended around the base of a unfinished concrete castle.
+As such, farmers found their 100-acre field protected by a twenty-five foot castle wall boundary intended as the park’s gates.
+Passing through the steel framework of a never-completed main street, crops were tended around the base of a unfinished concrete castle.
 The images are intriguing and eerie at the least.

 4. Dream World (Bangkok, Thailand)